mithunkumarc/revision/java/abstract.md

 the method in the subclass must be at least as accessible as the method in the parent class.

-#### interfaces can have abstract methods, default methods, static methods and private methods
+#### interfaces can have

+    constants
+    abstract methods,
+    default methods,
+    static methods and
+    private methods
+    nested interface